vinodh1988/first-angular-app/README.md

 when ever you change form data variable will be changed to whenever variable value changed programatically form data will change

+### Input and Output

+Communication between parent and child component

+Best Practice -?

+   Flow of data in component hierarchy must be unidirectional

+   information flow should be always from parent to child

+   Input  - parent passing input to child

+   output - parent receiving output from child based on event